Advising and Student Success

-Advising plays an essential role in helping students formulate sound educational and career plans based on their interests, abilities and academic classification.
-Meeting with an advisor can help you:
+Academic advising plays an essential role in helping students formulate sound educational and career plans based on their interests, abilities, and academic classification.
+Meeting with an advisor can help students:

 The relationship between an academic advisor and student is one of shared responsibility.
-While students are ultimately responsible for the choices they make in college, Kent State University knows that in order to make informed decisions and stay on track towards graduation, students need the assistance of advisors in order to realize their full potential.
+While students are ultimately responsible for the choices they make in college, acadmic advisors can assist students with making informed decisions that will keep them on track towards graduation.
 Students are expected to come prepared to their advising appointments.
 In order to do so, it is important for students to understand what is expected of them, as well as what they should expect from their academic advisor.